cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 .
 HamtGraphyRelaySync(relay multiaddress, remotePeerIPFS addr, chainID, cbor.cid, selector); // replace the relay circuit, relay server will setup connection to peers. when cbor.cid is null, then asking for the prediction cid, the peer's ContractReceiptStateRoot.
 .
 Address system:
 .
 TAU private key: the base for all address; TAU public Key hash to TAU address for main chain;
 .
-AttachmentRoot and nounce, the community is designed for handle file sharing, rather than list all tx, it list files and seeders in global key-value pair
+FileRoot and nounce, the community is designed for handle file sharing, rather than list all tx, it list files and seeders in global key-value pair
 .
 TAU is the boot strap for community chain. community chain claim initial genesis and miner info on TAU.
 Kademlia DHT is used to get initial relay for communtiy genesis addresses. before tau launch, we provide fixed relay for community chain.
 ```
 ## A One miner receives GraphSync request from a relay.